Privacy Policy

 • Unlawful activity or serious misconduct has occurred or alleged

-ACSO collects personal information through fair and lawful means and must be collected from the client directly, unless this is unreasonable or impracticable.
-Where this can’t occur, personal information must be collected in ways associated to service delivery.
-For example, via referral information or the clients care team.
+The Group collects personal information through a fair and lawful means and must be collected from the client directly, unless this is unreasonable or impracticable.
+Where this can’t occur, personal information must be collected in ways associated with service delivery.
+For example, via referral information or the client’s care team.

-Where client personal information is collected from someone else (where there is client consent or permitted by privacy based laws), ACSO will take reasonable steps to ensure that the client is informed of the personal information collected and the circumstances of the collection.
-Clients do not need to be informed where so would pose a serious threat to the life or health of any individual or would involve the disclosure of information given in confidence.
-There are circumstances where federal, state and territory privacy laws require or allow ACSO to obtain or share sharing without client consent.
+Where client personal information is collected from someone else (where there is client consent or permitted by privacy-based laws), the Group will take reasonable steps to ensure that the client is informed of the personal information collected and the circumstances of the collection.
+Client do not need to be informed where so would pose a serious threat to the life or health of any individual or would involve the disclosure of information given in confidence.
+There are circumstances where federal, state and territory laws require or allow the Group to obtain or share without client consent.

 Informed Consent